juice-shop/pwning-juice-shop/part3/codebase.md

 #### Access control on routes

-For both the generated and hand-written middleware access can be retricted on the corresponding routes by adding `insecurity.denyAll()` or `insecurity.isAuthorized()` as an extra middleware.
+For both the generated and hand-written middleware access can be restricted on the corresponding routes by adding `insecurity.denyAll()` or `insecurity.isAuthorized()` as an extra middleware.
 Examples for denying all access to certain HTTP verbs for the `SecurityQuestion` and `SecurityAnswer` models: